dadmehrdi/Machine-Learning/README.md

 ### Thesis Work
 Files with names starting with "thesis" contain the R code for my Ph.D. thesis in Economics.

 This code aims to answer critical questions in the Industrial Organization and Applied Microeconomics field.
 It utilizes a variety of econometric techniques to analyze data and generate insights.
-For more context on the research questions and methodologies, refer to my [working papers](#Working-Papers) section in my resume.
+If you would like more context on the research questions and methodologies, please refer to the Working Papers section in my resume.

 ### Machine Learning Project